 Objectives of the UF Creative Campus Initiative are to establish educational settings that foster creativity in all disciplines, promote new interdisciplinary interactions, and encourage new ways of solving problems and formulating ideas.
-These in turn, support the larger goal of fostering an educational institution in which creativity, innovation, collaboration and empathy permeate academic life and impact education.
+These in turn, support the larger UF goal of fostering an educational institution in which creativity, innovation, collaboration and empathy permeate academic life and impact education.

-Creative resources are thriving at the University of Florida.
-Researchers invest in interdisciplinary learning, inventiveness, and synergistic thinking.
+Researchers are known for using interdisciplinary learning, inventiveness, and synergistic thinking.
 While creativity is often associated with the arts, it is absolutely not exclusive to the arts.
-UF’s Creative Campus initiative endeavors to broaden conditions for stimulating creativity across the campus and the overall curriculum in multiple disciplines.
+UF’s Creative Campus initiative endeavors to broaden conditions for stimulating creativity across the campus and the overall curricula in multiple disciplines.

-members whose research or teaching utilizes innovative approaches to solving problems, providing novel insights or introducing fresh perspectives, are encouraged to apply for a Creative Campus grant as an opportunity to engage the UF campus or inform undergraduate education.
+Faculty whose research or teaching utilizes innovative approaches to solving problems, providing novel insights or introducing fresh perspectives are encouraged to apply for a Creative Campus grant as an opportunity to engage, campus, inform undergraduate education, or impact the community.

 The UF Creative Campus Committee administers an annual funding process for project proposals.
 The two categories are: Catalyst Grants and Creative Scholars-in-Residence.
 The total amount of funding annually for this program is $50,000.

 The Catalyst Fund (up to $15,000 awarded per project)

 Faculty members are invited to propose projects individually or in collaboration with other faculty, staff, and students that include highly innovative approaches to teaching or multi-disciplinary inquiry.
 The committee seeks to fund activities that have the potential to be transformative academically and have significant impacts on the social fabric of the campus.
 Examples might include developing creative projects or programs such as interdisciplinary research projects, curriculum change, or entrepreneurship-based collaborations.